 I awoke to unravel.
-The word that is.
+The word.
 The verb.
 I don’t know why.
 I listen to my heart beat.
-I listen to its seemingly endless thud, thud, thud.
-Then it pauses and flutters and then as if I hit refresh it continues to bump along.
-I guess many things would unravel should the beat fail to continue.
+Listen to the seemingly endless thud, thud, thud.
+It pauses and flutters and then as if I hit refresh, continues to bump along.
+I guess many things would unravel should the beat fail.
 Unravel, as in fail.
 Or loosen.
 Untangle.
 Undo.

-I eat and dress and go out into the backyard.
+I eat and dress and go into the backyard.
 Geese fly overhead.
 South.
 North.
-First they fly upriver and just as soon come back.
-Back and forth – back and forth they go.
+They fly upriver and just as soon come back.
+Back and forth.
+Back and forth they go.

 Chose your verbs well, I tell my son.
 They become you and you them.
-I don’t mention unravel or drown or pirating or sword fighting even, though he’s enamored of such things right now.
+I don’t mention unravel or drown.
+Or pirating or sword fighting, though he’s enamored of such things right now.
 Chose well the verbs you want to use.
 Who knows where they might lead.
 It’s exciting really.
 Especially at the beginning.
 So many verbs.
-Maybe you’ll choose love and marriage and birth.
-Perhaps building, or climbing or drawing.
+Maybe you’ll choose love and marriage.
+Perhaps building.
+Or climbing.
+Drawing.
 Composing.
 Maybe singing or rafting.
-Experimenting would be good – though not too much of it or too long.
+Experimenting would be good, though not too much or for too long.
 It might lead to failure.
 An unraveling of sorts.

 Unravel.
 That’s the verb where we begin to fail.
 The start toward the end.
 Who knows what starts the unravel.
 Maybe it’s just where we start again.
 Like a knitted sweater or a scarf that just doesn’t work out.
 We take the threads apart, separate one strand from another so we can weave them into something newer and different.
 Maybe better.

-Or we find ourselves in a broken bus by the river, a shack in the woods, wandering from town to town, home to home until there is no home.
-We’ve all seen it haven’t we?
+Or we find ourselves in a broken bus by the river.
+A shack in the woods.
+Wandering from town to town, home to home until there is no home.
+We’ve all seen it, haven’t we?
 Sometimes it’s a young girl with a baby.
-I give her money but then she’s there again in the parking lot week after week.
-There are the drunken men by the market, the ones with no teeth, sitting curbside. smiling.
-Or the ones chattering to themselves, pushing grocery carts chock full of belongings.
+I give her money but then she’s there again in the parking lot the next week.
+There are the drunken men by the market, the ones with no teeth, sitting curbside.
+Smiling.
+Or those we pass, chattering to themselves, pushing grocery carts full of belongings.